DaoCloud/DaoCloud-docs/docs/en/docs/kant/intro/join-rqmt.md

 - x86_64 architecture

-    Ubuntu 16.04 LTS (Xenial Xerus), Ubuntu 18.04 LTS (Bionic Beaver), CentOS 7.x
+    Ubuntu LTS (Xenial Xerus), Ubuntu LTS (Bionic Beaver), CentOS, RHEL, Kylin, NewStart, NeoKylin, and EulerOS

 - armv7i (arm32) architecture

-    Raspbian GNU/Linux 9 (stretch)
+    Raspbian GNU/Linux (stretch)

 - aarch64 (arm64) architecture

-    Ubuntu 18.04.2 LTS (Bionic Beaver)
+    Ubuntu LTS (Bionic Beaver), CentOS, and EulerOS

 ## Memory

-The general overhead of edge software is about 700MB, and it may increase appropriately depending on the pressure of edge management.
+The general overhead of edge software is about 150MB, and it may increase appropriately depending on the pressure of edge management.

-To ensure the normal operation of business, it is recommended that the memory of edge nodes should be more than 1GB.
+To ensure the normal operation of business, it is recommended that the memory of edge nodes should be more than 256MB.

 ## CPU